coderefinery/manuals/breakout-rooms-helping.md

 ## Expert helpers

-There's not much difference between a helper and expert helper, but we envision this role standing by and jumping into rooms when there's a difficult problem.
+There's not much difference between a exercise leader and expert helper, but we envision this role standing by and jumping into rooms when there's a difficult problem.